-- 1. Students must wear all black - 2.
-Clothing must be professional, clean, and free of stains and tears - 3.
-Shoes should be solid black, including top and sole, closed-toe, professional, and comfortable for all Future Professionals.
-No canvas logo's. - 4.
-Cosmetics must be applied prior to arriving at school, using trend-appropriate makeup techniques. - 5.
-Solid black pants or slacks must be professional style/material.
-Leggings are to be worn under skirts/dresses-not used as pants.
-Skirts above the knee must have opaque tights or solid black legging underneath, Lace tights are not acceptable as replacement leggings. - 6.
-Hair must be clean and styled prior to arriving at school.
-Low ponytail or low bun only if hair is longer than chin length. - 7.
-The following is a list of unacceptable dress: - a.
-Tennis shoes, gym shoes, foot thongs, Crocs, beach sandals, backless ballet slippers, canvas shoes with logo, or canvas with netting material - b.
-Tank tops, sleeveless tops, backless shirts, cold shoulder, boat neck shirts, or sheer shirts - c.
-Sweatpants and sweatshirts; nylon, fleece or terry cloth material - d.
-Printed T-shirts other than those with a PAUL MITCHELL logo; - e.
-Overalls, gym wear, spandex or biking shorts - f.
-Summer shorts - g.
-Midriffs and revealing necklines - h.
+- b.
+Tank tops, sleeveless tops, backless shirts, cold shoulder, or boat neck shirts - c.
+Sweatpants, hoodies and sweatshirts; nylon, fleece or terry cloth material - d.
+Printed T-shirts - e.
+Gym wear, spandex or biking shorts - f.
+Summer shorts without tights or leggings - g.
+Midriffs, crop tops that reveal any part of the body and revealing necklines - h.
 Color stripes or patterns, floral prints on clothing or shoes - i.
 Shoes or slippers made of mesh or any see through material - j.
-Hats, scarves, head wraps that cover the entire head are not allowed - k.
-Sunglasses are not allowed - 8.
+No hats, scarves, head wraps that cover the entire head are not allowed - k.
+Sunglasses are not allowed - I. No long nails, no colored polish allowed - 10.
 Students who fail to comply with the professional dress code will be asked to get into appropriate attire.